ulfbright/jdbc/readme.md

 # JDBC API

+An API for querying JDBC connected databases.
+Currently supports Oracle and Teradata.

-Jarhead (JDBC API) consists of an individual POST route for each type of database connection (Oracle, Teradata, etc.), listed below.
+Consists of an individual POST route for each type of database connection (Oracle, Teradata, etc.), listed below.
 A query to the API returns a multidimensional array of objects as a response.

 ***This implementation relies on a global installation of the oracledb NPM module: https://github.com/oracle/node-oracledb***